yaman3108/Experiment-21/README.md

 ## Conclusion:
 This program helps us understand how different types of searching algorithms work in C++.
+We have implemented the use of two different searching algorithms linear search and binary search.